sebosp/rafka/README.md

 ## TODO
 - The properties from KafkaConfig for example could be defined but unreferenced (i.e. when we read the config file, a specific property could not be in the `match{}`
   Find a way to derive maybe something that requires a setteable?
+  This has been partially alleviated by having an enum for every ConfigProperties so that at least the clippy lints/cargo complaints about it.
 - Create a KafkaConfigDefaults that contains the default values when they are computed, i.e. `pub const fn default_something((24 * 7).to_string())`

 ## In Progress
 - PR created for zookeeper_async to fix watching over the chroot.
 Waiting for merge.
+  The repo doesn't seem active.

 ## Current java/scala process flow.
 - core/src/main/scala/kafka/Kafka.scala parses flags such as --version and creates KafkaServerStartable